-A new addition to the Bar Market Coffee chain of speciality cafes, this George’s Street branch is ubercool.
+A new addition to the Bar Market Coffee chain of specialty cafes, this George’s Street branch is uber cool.
 With some delicious decor, smooth-angled coffee machines, hipster seats, and a ton of different brews, this is one of the best places to grab a coffee in the city.

 Card payments only so don’t think you can get rid of that spare change on a quick espresso.

 Cloud Picker Coffee Roasters

 Cloud Picker not only has one of the best coffee shops in Dublin, but they also roast their own coffee beans and supply many other cafés in town with their specialty brews.
 Beans are hand-roasted to order weekly in the roastery that’s been part of the Dublin specialty coffee scene for almost a decade.

 The staff are helpful, knowledgeable, and craft amazing coffee.
 Find the cafe across the road from the Science museum on Pearse Street.
 The shop also sells tasty pastries and plenty of coffee equipment for the home brewer.

 Location: 42 Pearse Street, The Academy, The Projector Room, Dublin 2

 One Society cafe on Lower Gardiner Street is a “hidden” gem.
 If you’re looking for a cool coffee, breakfast, brunch, or lunch spot, check this place out.
 It’s a little bit out of the way to get to, but no more than a 5-10 minute walk from O’Connell bridge.
 Trust me, it’s worth it.